Eastern Connecticut State University

 2.1.2 All requests for student-sponsored activities at which alcoholic beverages will be used on campus grounds must be approved by the organization's advisor, the Director of Student Activities and the Vice President for Student Affairs.
 Approval must be submitted to the Director of Food Services at least three weeks in advance of the event.

-2.1.3 All requests for activities involving the consumption of alcoholic beverages by non-college affiliated groups held on campus grounds must be submitted to the Office of Professional Development in the School of Continuing Education and the Vice President for Academic Affairs.
+2.1.3 All requests for activities involving the consumption of alcoholic beverages by non-college affiliated groups held on campus grounds must be submitted to the University Events Coordinator in the Office of Institutional Advancement.

 2.2 Approval of alcoholic beverages is contingent upon the following minimum criteria: